viniciusleitef/uiara/README.md

 make up         # to run containers from images

+make ngrok      # to get ngrok url (cold start of 30s)

-make vite       # to log vite container and ngrok URL
+make vite       # to log vite container

 make fastapi    # to log fastapi container